Taught 100% online, study Sussex’s world-renowned MSc Sustainable Development at a time and place that suits you.

 *This course is currently going through university validation; entry requirements are subject to change

-Applicants whose first language is not English (and whose first degree was not taught in English) are required to obtain and provide evidence of English proficiency at IELTS Level 6.5.
+Applicants whose first language is not English (and whose first degree was not taught in English) need to supply evidence of IELTS (Academic) Standard level (6.5 overall, including at least 6.0 in each component).

 Course fee: £11,450